abpaudel/abpaudel.github.io/_posts/2020-01-06-mnist-sequence-feature-extraction.md

 ![](/assets/img/posts/mnist.png)
 *Figure 2.
 Sample digits from MNIST Dataset*

 Generally, this dataset is used to make predictions of digit labels given an image of the handwritten digit.
 But I'll dive into a different problem here: How to approximate the path of pen from these images?
 Put simply, how to extract pen digits dataset like features from MNIST images?
-Th problem can be simplied to extracting 8 sequence of sample coordinate points along the path of the digits similar to that in the pen digits dataset.
+The problem can be simplied to extracting 8 sequence of sample coordinate points along the path of the digits similar to that in the pen digits dataset.
 I have broken down the process into a series of steps as follows.

 ## Feature Extraction Process
 ### Pixels to Coordinate Points